-James Baldwin, who was born in Harlem, New York, on August 2, 1924, was one of the greatest writers of the 20th century.
-Baldwin worked in a variety of mediums; he was a novelist as well as an essayist and a playwright whose work largely focused on issues related to race, class, and sexuality in the mid-1900s.
+James Baldwin, who was born in Harlem, New York City, on August 2, 1924, was one of the greatest writers of the 20th century.
+Baldwin worked in a variety of genres; he was a novelist as well as an essayist and a playwright whose work largely focused on issues related to race, class, and sexuality in the mid-1900s.

-In 1948, at the age of 24, Baldwin emigrated to Paris with just $40 in his pocket in order to distance himself from the bigotry of America.
-Five years later he published his first novel, Go Tell It on the Mountain, a semi-autobiographical story about a Harlem teen growing up in the 1930s and the sometimes-challenging relationships he has with both his family and the church.
+In 1948, at the age of 24, a practically penniless Baldwin moved to Paris in order to distance himself from the bigotry he found and faced in America.
+Five years later, he published his first novel, Go Tell It on the Mountain, a semi-autobiographical story about a Harlem teen growing up in the 1930s and the sometimes-challenging relationships he has with both his family and the church.